-input=name Name of vector input file. output=name Name of vector output file.
+input=name Name of vector input file.

+output=name Name of vector output file.

 When using v.digit to add an additional boundary to a map, it may be necessary to break the boundary of an existing area.
-The user MUST REMEMBER that breaking the boundary of a named area REMOVES THE LABEL , and the area MUST BE RE-LABELED prior to leaving v.digit; -ORv.rmedge will REMOVE that area boundary ALSO v.digit v.merge v.patch v.scale.random - Creates a site_lists file of randomly placed symbols within a GRASS vector area.
-(SCS GRASS Vector Program)

-This will result in MISSING data in a patching operation.
+The user MUST REMEMBER that breaking the boundary of a named area REMOVES THE LABEL, and the area MUST BE RELABELED prior to leaving v.digit; or v.rmedge will REMOVE that area boundary also.
+This will result in missing data in a patching operation.